Insect wing: Fields

 Most veins and crossveins occur in the anterior area of the remigium, which is responsible for most of the flight, powered by the thoracic muscles.
-The posterior portion of the remigium is sometimes called the clavus; the two other posterior fields are the anal and jugal ares.
+The posterior portion of the remigium is sometimes called the clavus; the two other posterior fields are the anal and jugal areas.
 When the vannal fold has the usual position anterior to the group of anal veins, the remigium contains the costal, subcostal, radial, medial, cubital, and postcubital veins.
-In the flexed wing the remigiumturns posteriorly on the flexible basal connection of the radius with the second axillary, and the base of the mediocubital field is folded medially on the axillary region along the plica basalis (bf) between the median plates (m, m') of the wing base.
+In the flexed wing the remigium turns posteriorly on the flexible basal connection of the radius with the second axillary, and the base of the mediocubital field is folded medially on the axillary region along the plica basalis (bf) between the median plates (m, m') of the wing base.

 The vannus is bordered by the vannal fold, which typically occurs between the postcubitus and the first vannal vein.
 In Orthoptera it usually has this position.
 In the forewing of Blattidae, however, the only fold in this part of the wing lies immediately before the postcubitus.
 In Plecoptera the vannal fold is posterior to the postcubitus, but proximally it crosses the base of the first vannal vein.
 In the cicada the vannal fold lies immediately behind the first vannal vein (lV).
 These small variations in the actual position of the vannal fold, however, do not affect the unity of action of the vannal veins, controlled by the flexor sclerite (3Ax), in the flexion of the wing.
 In the hindwings of most Orthoptera a secondary vena dividens forms a rib in the vannal fold.
 The vannus is usually triangular in shape, and its veins typically spread out from the third axillary like the ribs of a fan.
 Some of the vannal veins may be branched, and secondary veins may alternate with the primary veins.
 The vannal region is usually best developed in the hindwing, in which it may be enlarged to form a sustaining surface, as in Plecoptera and Orthoptera.
 The great fanlike expansions of the hindwings of Acrididae are clearly the vannal regions, since their veins are all supported on the third axillary sclerites on the wing bases, though Martynov (1925) ascribes most of the fan areas in Acrididae to the jugal regions of the wings.
 The true jugum of the acridid wing is represented only by the small membrane (Ju) mesad of the last vannal vein.
 The jugum is more highly developed in some other Polyneoptera, as in the Mantidae.
 In most of the higher insects with narrow wings the vannus becomes reduced, and the vannal fold is lost, but even in such cases the flexed wing may bend along a line between the postcubitus and the first vannal vein.